 Africa is at risk of losing a generation of 21st century workers and job creators.
 If current trends continue, Africa will be home to one billion young people by 2050 but one-third of them will not be able to complete basic secondary education.

 For children who are in school, things won’t be much better.
 While technology has dramatically transformed the modern workplace, many children are still learning the same way they did 100 years ago.
 This has led to a huge disconnect between what employers need and what future African workers and entrepreneurs are trained to do.

-We urge countries to raise education spending from an average of 4% of their GDP to 5.8%.
 We know how education in Africa needs to change.
 We must take full advantage of technology by getting every school online and grow the digital learning infrastructure.
 Teachers should be better trained, paid and supported to enhance learning.
 It’s also critical for the private sector to be involved; that will help overcome the divide between the realities of the marketplace and what children learn in school.

 With these innovations, we want to ensure that a child in rural Africa gets the same quality education as a child in Finland or Singapore.
 But these changes come with a hefty price tag.
 Many African countries and donor governments are committed to increasing education financing and using it more efficiently.
 But there will still be a significant funding gap.